As consideration for your time and effort, drivers receive cancellation and no-show fees.

 When a passenger cancels or is marked no-show, your acceptance rate won't be affected.

-If a passenger contacts you saying they don't need a ride after already requesting one, ask them to cancel the ride on their end.
+If a passenger contacts you saying they don't need a ride after you've hit accept, ask them to cancel the ride on their end.

 If you've arrived at a passenger's pickup location and they don't show up after you've tapped to arrive, follow the Passenger no-shows policy above and your acceptance rate will not be affected.